Azure/azure-functions-java-additions/azure-functions-java-spi/README.md

 # SPI for Azure Java Functions
 This repo contains SPI for building Azure Java Functions. **This library should not be used when building your function app.**
 This library provides hooks to third parties supporting them to interact with function runtime during function invocation process.
-**_This library should be used with scope as `provided`, because customer should not have transitive dependency on it_**
+**_This library should be used with scope as `provided`, because customers should not inherit it via a transitive dependency_**

-For more information about Azure Java Functions please visit the [complete documentation of Azure Functions - Java Developer Guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-java) for more details.
+For more information about Azure Java Functions please visit the [complete documentation of Azure Functions - Java Developer Guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-java).

 ## azure-functions-maven plugin
 [How to use azure-functions-maven plugin to create, update, deploy and test azure java functions](https://docs.microsoft.com/en-us/java/api/overview/azure/maven/azure-functions-maven-plugin/readme?view=azure-java-stable)